Is the Magic Leap 2 the right tool for industrial settings?

 • Battery life

-When it comes to Magic Leap 2, there’s an awful lot to like.
+When it comes to Magic Leap 2 headsets, there’s an awful lot to like.
 Most notably, the ML2’s wide, 70-degree field of view creates an extremely natural, immersive AR environment.
 Other devices often have a narrower field of view which can make users feel as if they are working within a virtual box.
-The Magic Leap 2’s expansive view also ensures that AR-based content, such as equipment diagrams, 3D models, or holograms, are seen in their entirety, never cut off.
+The Magic Leap 2’s expansive field of view also ensures that AR-based content, such as equipment diagrams, 3D models, or holograms, are seen in their entirety, never cut off.

 For users of AR-enabled work-instruction platforms who frequently perform tasks outdoors, the Magic Leap 2 with its Dynamic Dimming™ feature is particularly useful.
 Even when used in brightly lit environments, AR elements such as detailed diagrams and holograms appear crisp and clearly visible on the Magic Leap 2.